risewithvj/s3-bucket-security-guide/docs/08-block-direct-access.md

   ]
 }

-// Change the "bucketname"and your domain url
+// Change the marked "bucketname" and your domain url